Ryankolsen/SQL_DB_VS_/README.md

 # SQL_DB_VS
  API to Access SQL DB in VS C#

 Windows Forms Application using C# and SQL Server.
-Created on Visual Studio using Data Binding and Binding Navigator.
-Allows user to access, refresh, edit, and add new entries to a basic employee database created in Microsoft SQL Server.
+Created on Visual Studio using .NET Framework 4.7.2.
+This API uses Data Binding and Binding Navigator to handle user actions/events.

+The API interfaces with a simple employee database I created on Microsoft SQL Server.
+This API provides a UI that allows user to access, refresh, edit, and add new entries.
+All changes are reflected in the SQL server.

- Please see the mp4 video file titled DB_VS_EX.mp4 for the API
+All C# code is listed in this repository.
+Please see the mp4 video file titled DB_VS_EX.mp4 to view a breif video of the API.